 The question came up repeatedly as I prepared to make the biggest trip of my life.
 Better wine: Chile or Argentina?

 I asked anyone I could find who had been to both places or were wine lovers like myself, and the responses were split right down the middle, plus one iconoclastic friend who picked Croatia.
 I was looking forward to finding out for myself.

-I loved the crisp air, the fall foliage, and the snow-covered mountains, and after taking all that in for a day, I was ready to head south to Maipú, to rent a bicycle and do some wine tours.
-I ended up doing a half-dozen of them.
+I loved the crisp air, the fall foliage, and the snow-covered mountains, and after taking all that in for a day, I was ready to head south to Maipú to rent a bicycle and do some wine tours; I ended up doing a half-dozen of them.

 Here I took a tour, then got to the part I like the most, tasting the wine.
 I tried the Merlot, the Cabernet Sauvignon, the Malbec, and a cab/Malbec blend.

 I went to five more vineyards that day, the ones you've read about in Dave's post and another that I cannot remember, probably because I had already fallen in love with CarinaE.

-By the third stop, at Filosofos, when our host was telling us about the wine, about its flavor, its texture, I started to think, “Yeah, yeah, just gimme a glass and pour it already.”
+By the third stop, at Filosofos, when our host was telling us about the wine, its flavor, its texture, I started to think, “Yeah, yeah, just gimme a glass and pour it already.”

 At my fourth stop, Lagarde, the host was in even more of a hurry to pour the wine than I was to drink it.
 I thought, “Geez, at least act like you like being here.”

-As I made the wobbly ride back to the bike rental shop, I kept thinking about CarinaE.
+As I made the shaky ride back to the bike rental shop, I kept thinking about CarinaE.
 But I still had half a mission, to find out which country has the better wine: Chile or Argentina?

 I decided to go with Undurraga, following a recommendation from my friend Joan.
 It was a good recommendation.